aimas/TuniErp-8.0/doc/api_integration.rst

           isn't exactly fun in RPC.

-While we previously used :meth:`~openerp.models.Model.fields_get` to query a model and have been using an arbitrary model from the start, Odoo stores most model metadata inside a few meta-models which allow both querying the system and altering models and fields (with some limitations) on the fly over XML-RPC.
+While we previously used :meth:`~openerp.models.Model.fields_get` to query a model and have been using an arbitrary model from the start, TuniERP stores most model metadata inside a few meta-models which allow both querying the system and altering models and fields (with some limitations) on the fly over XML-RPC.